leggedrobotics/free_gait/README.md

 [![Free Gait Applications](http://i.imgur.com/fsxbJNn.gif)](https://www.youtube.com/watch?v=EI1zBTYpXW0)

 *Free Gait* is a software framework for the versatile, robust, and task-oriented control of legged robots.
-The Free Gait interface defines a *whole-body abstraction layer* to accomodate a variety of task-space control commands such as end effector, joint, and base motions.
+The Free Gait interface defines a *whole-body abstraction layer* to accommodate a variety of task-space control commands such as end effector, joint, and base motions.
 The deﬁned motion tasks are tracked with a feedback whole-body controller to ensure accurate and robust motion execution even under slip and external disturbances.
 The application of this framework includes intuitive tele-operation of the robot, efficient scripting of behaviors, and fully autonomous operation with motion and footstep planners.

 The source code is released under a [BSD 3-Clause license](LICENSE).